sarangamsaiindu123/MicrosoftInternshipProject_Indu/README.md

 Use Case 2: MonitorTerminatedUser Sign in activity

+The Analytical rule "MonitorTerminatedUser Sign in activity" monitors the terminated user sign-in logs and triggers an incident when there is a sign-in by the terminated user from the watchlist.

 Description: This analytical rule monitors users from terminated users watchlist and triggers an alert and incident when there is a successful login for the terminated users from the watchlist.

 Tactics: Credential Access